PortalTelemedicina/vuejs-test/README.md

 # Front-end Test for candidate
-We expect the candidate create a Web Page based on the following requisites.
+We expect the candidate to create a Web Page based on the following requisites.

 ## Technical Requisites